bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/entity-class-editor.rst

 Entity Class Editor
 -------------------

-The Axon Ivy Entity Class editor lets you configure the process data objects of Axon Ivy similar to the :ref:`data-class-editor`.
-The process data is the data that "flows" through your processes.
+The |ivy| Entity Class editor lets you configure the process data objects of
+|ivy| similar to the :ref:`data-class-editor`.
+The process data is the data
+that "flows" through your processes.
 An Entity Class has additional information about where and how to store the data of a class and its attributes in a relational database.